-- 1) Assess overall and geographic patterns of transfers by planned and actual facility types and by planned and actual primary attendant types.
-Evaluate the sensitivity of these questions against transfer data collected on the Alaska birth certificate facility worksheet. - 2) Compile information on how other state vital records agencies collect information on hospital transfers.
-Use this data and the results of the question evaluations to create recommendations for future data collection and present these recommendations to AK-PQC.
-Compare key birth outcomes captured on the birth record, such as severe maternal morbidity (SMM), by planned location and attendant and transfer status. - 3) Link birth data with data from the Alaska Health Facilities Data Reporting System to explore additional birth outcomes that are not captured on the birth record, such as hospital readmission by planned location and attendant and transfer status. - 4) Publish findings in an State of Alaska Epidemiology Bulletin and/or peer-reviewed publication.
+1) Assess overall and geographic patterns of transfers by planned and actual facility types and by planned and actual primary attendant types.
+Evaluate the sensitivity of these questions against transfer data collected on the Alaska birth certificate facility worksheet.

+2) Compile information on how other state vital records agencies collect information on hospital transfers.
+Use these data and the results of the question evaluations to create recommendations for future data collection and present these recommendations to AK-PQC.
+Compare key birth outcomes captured on the birth record, such as severe maternal morbidity (SMM), by planned location and attendant and transfer status.

+3) Collaborate with WCFH to link birth data with data from the Alaska Health Facilities Data Reporting System to explore additional birth outcomes that are not captured on the birth record, such as hospital readmission by planned location and attendant and transfer status.

+4) Publish findings in a State of Alaska Epidemiology Bulletin and/or peer-reviewed publication.